AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 So, the "byX" mode gives us a single-hover mode, when it even isn't necessary to hover the point, you just need to drag the cursor anywhere above or under the point.
 So the y-coordinate doesn't matter at all in this case.
 It might be useful when you've got a lot of points on a chart and you need to emphasize them.

 <br>
-Now, let'l look at the select editing tools.
+Now, let'l have a look of the selecting feature.

 ### Select

-There is a {api}**.selectionMode()**{api} method created for changing the selection settings.
-The argument should be one of those: "none", "singleSelect" or "multiSelect".
+If you want to change the selection settings, use the {api}**.selectionMode()**{api} method with one of the followng arguments: "none", "singleSelect" or "multiSelect".

 The **Shift** key is being used as usual, so ,if you need to select many points, hold **Shift** key while checking them.